Why Do I Have An Icy Cold Feeling In My Chest? (Possible Causes & Treatments)

 Hyperventilation

-Once you do, your body will feel like it is not getting enough oxygen causing you to breathe in more air.
+Once you do, your body will feel like it is not getting enough oxygen causing you to breathe in even more air.

 When that happens, your system will have a hard time circulating your blood to the rest of your body, making the rest of your body feel cold, especially in your arms and feet.

-5. Heart conditions – This could only happen when the icy cold feeling in your chest is associated with abnormal stinging pain and trouble breathing.
+- Rare heart conditions – This could only happen when the icy cold feeling in your chest is associated with abnormal stinging pain and trouble breathing.
 Please go to the nearest hospital immediately.

 FAQs